lenesk/sokolova.dk/about-a-self-study-video-course-forberedelse-til-about-skriftlig-fremstilling-i-prøve-dansk-3.md

-# Online video course for self-study 'Forberedelse til Skriftlig fremstilling i Prøve i Dansk 3'
+# Online video course for self-study 'Learn how to write a reply mail and an argumentational essay at Prøve i Dansk 3'

 <style>
 .btn {